DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-06-08-dance-of-the-dragons.md

 merciless, faceless, men.. a ruthlessly executed slaughter

 surrounded, the queen stood still.. today, the fate would be sealed
-her choices flashed against the sun.. yet soldiers kept her concealed
+her choices flashed against the sun.. while soldiers kept her concealed

 she felt responsible, and cursed herself for soldiers' plight..
 one last breath, she closed her eyes; this was no longer a winning fight